 We provide Head Start or Early Head Start programs at eight locations in Anchorage.
 More information is available on our website at www.kcialaska.org.
-During the 2020/2021 program year we were funded to serve 205 children in Head Start and 18 children in Early Head Start.
-A state Head Start grant provides about 45% of our required non-federal match.
+During the 2021/2022 program year we were funded to serve 205 children in Head Start and 18 children in Early Head Start.
+A state Head Start grant provides about 50% of our required non-federal match.
+Donated classroom space from the Cook Inlet Housing Authority and the Anchorage School District and cash donations also provided a significant non-federal share match.